WILD. SCENIC. EXTRAORDINARY.

-The Snake River Gateways campaign will enhance visitors’ experiences at Jackson Lake Dam, Pacific Creek, and Moose Landing.
-Currently, these sites have bare and compacted soils, eroded streambanks, damaged vegetation, deteriorated facilities, user created trails, and poor functionality that fail to inspire a sense of stewardship for the river or enthusiasm for the adventures ahead.
+Currently, these sites have bare and compacted soils, eroded banks, damaged vegetation, deteriorated facilities, user-created trails, and poor functionality that fail to inspire a sense of stewardship for the river or enthusiasm for the adventures ahead.

-The campaign’s goal is to seamlessly blend access, education, safety, and sustainability to create a sense of arrival that encourages visitors to engage with the river as a spectacular and essential natural resource.
-Priorities will support significant improvements adapted to the needs of visitors, river conditions, and surrounding terrain:
+The project’s goal is to blend access, education, safety, and sustainability to inspire visitors to engage with the river as a spectacular and essential natural resource.
+Priorities will support significant improvements adapted to the needs of visitors, river conditions, and surrounding terrain.
+Plans include:

 - Educational elements to inspire mindful discovery and stewardship